We are upgrading facilities along Beechdale Road, Hollington Road and Wigman Road to create a safer environment for people walking and cycling.

 The Covid-19 pandemic has seen more people becoming active.
 Cycling has fantastic benefits for physical and mental wellbeing, and by replacing those shorter car journeys, we can all help to reduce harmful emissions and help the city achieve its target of being carbon neutral by 2028.

-The key features of the proposed improvements are:
+The key features of the improvements are:

 - Segregated two-way cycle lane on the north side of Hollington Road and the first section of Beechdale Road

 Working in partnership, Nottingham City and Derby City Councils secured £161 million from the Department for Transport’s Transforming Cities Fund to invest in local transport infrastructure that will improve sustainable transport, support growth, and encourage more low carbon journeys.

 A consultation on the proposed scheme ran for four weeks in October 2021.
 People were invited to respond online, and we also ran a drop-in event at Harvey Hadden Sports Village.
 You can view more information about the consultation responses here.

 The delivery contractor chosen from the Council’s specialist highways framework is being engaged to deliver value for money.
 You can view the current designs for the project here.